dinki/View-Assist/View Assist dashboard and views/README.md

 * Change method for displaying icons using VA device attribute status_icons list (thanks @JimmyJamesBob)
 * Proof of concept automation for adding/removing default icons (mic mute, speaker mute, do not disturb, hold mode)
 * Test proof of concept icon display and automation with at least one user (thanks @JimmyJamesBob)
+* Move existing bar to bottom of screen
 * Update all existing full screen views to take up all available space
+  * Clock - use absolute positioning for date and time
   *  Locate